 - Sociopathic Hero: Especially in the Fleming novels and the earlier and recent movies.
-Bond is intelligent, charismatic and manipulative with his courtship of women ranging from romantic to potential rape at worst (in Goldfinger, Bond's sexual encounter with Pussy Galore begins with him throwing her into a hay bale then getting on top of her and kissing her despite her saying "no" several times).
+Bond is intelligent, charismatic, and manipulative, with his courtship of women ranging from romantic at best to potential rape at worst (in Goldfinger, Bond's sexual encounter with Pussy Galore begins with him throwing her into a hay bale then getting on top of her and kissing her despite her saying "no" several times).
 Him quickly getting over his latest love interests between movies despite being stated to have loved them seems indicative of a Lack of Empathy and need for stimulation; all together this makes for many of the traits that define a sociopath.
 Subverted in that he is indeed capable of compassion, something a true sociopath would never be able to do (unless he's good at faking compassion).
-Note that, in the novels, Bond isn't as dismissive of his female friends, with a novels often including callbacks to preceding Bond girls; and then, of course, there's Tracy...
+Note that, in the novels, Bond isn't as dismissive of his female friends, with novels often including callbacks to preceding Bond girls; and then, of course, there's Tracy...

-- Tuxedo and Martini: Bond is the Trope Maker, Trope Namer and Trope Codifier.
+- Tuxedo and Martini: He's the Trope Maker, Trope Namer and Trope Codifier.
 Although pop culture tends to exaggerate this one, as he normally opts for a regular suit or suitable clothing in woodland/tropical environments, unless he's infiltrating a formal occasion.
 The only films Bond doesn't wear a tuxedo in are You Only Live Twice and Live and Let Die.

 - Waistcoat of Style: Every Bond has worn at least two.